warroyo/lets-encrypt-tpk8s/README.md

 Currently there is an issue in the production version of the multi-cloud ingress trait that prevents acme from working.
 This workaround applies a new version of the package that has a fix to the clusters and the project.

+**you will need a custom cluster group to be able to edit the ingress capabiltiy in the below document.**

 ## apply the package yaml to the clusters

 This package needs to be applied to any clusters that will be using LE.